Workday/canvas-kit/modules/popup-stack/README.md

 Close only the topmost popup with a click outside the popup when this behavior is applied.
-To determine if this behavior is applied to the global stack, a `data-behavior-click-outside-close="topmost"` should be applied.
+To determine if this behavior is applied to the global stack, a `data-behavior-click-outside-close="topmost"` attribute should be applied.
 This data attribute should be used by all instances of this behavior to determine the "topmost" click-outside behavior to close only the topmost popup with this behavior.

 ### Always close on outside click

-Close all popups with this behavior regardless of the position in the stack.
-A `data-behavior-click-outside-close="always"` should be applied to the stack element.
+Always close the popup when the user clicks outside regardless of the position in the stack.
+A `data-behavior-click-outside-close="always"` attribute should be applied to the stack element.

 ### Close on escape